noir-lang/noir/docs/docs/dev_docs/tutorials/token_portal/setup.md

 1. Install prerequisites
 2. Create a yarn project to house everything
-3. Create a nargo project for our Aztec contract
+3. Create a noir project for our Aztec contract
 4. Create a hardhat project for our Ethereum contract(s)
 5. Import all the Ethereum contracts we need
 6. Create a yarn project that will interact with our contracts on L1 and the sandbox